-Shareholders' equity at December 31, 2020 amounts to EUR 182.7 million compared to EUR 191.3 million at year-end 2019.
-The decrease is caused by the dividend payment to Aegon Nederland which was higher than the net profit of 2020.
+Shareholders' equity at December 31, 2021 amounts to EUR 195.4 million compared to EUR 182.7 million at year-end 2020.
+The increase resulted from net profit of 2021 of EUR 46.7 million being higher than the dividend payment of EUR 34.0 million in 2021 to Aegon Nederland.

-Aegon Hypotheken's solvency and liquidity position have been assessed as part of Aegon Nederland's solvency and liquidity management and is considered as adequate during the whole year 2020.
+Aegon Hypotheken's solvency and liquidity position has been assessed as part of Aegon Nederland's solvency and liquidity management and was considered adequate during the whole year of 2021.